jandell4373/flyff-universe-auto-hotkeys-key-mirror/README.md

-# Key Mirror — Flyff Universe Auto Hotkeys
+# Key Mirror — Flyff Universe Auto Hotkeys & Key-mirror

-A Chrome/Brave extension for Flyff Universe that mirrors hotkeys across multiple tabs in real time.
-Useful for multi-client setups where you want actions on one tab to automatically happen on another.
+A Chrome/Brave extension that mirrors hotkeys across multiple browser tabs in real time.
+Originally built for Flyff Universe multi-client setups, but works on any browser-based game or web application.

 Uses the Chrome DevTools Protocol (CDP) via `chrome.debugger` for trusted key injection — keys arrive as native input at the browser engine level, indistinguishable from real keypresses.